 There has been previous exploration for coal within and near the licenses.
 The former Soviet government performed survey work during 1926 to describe the coal deposit and during 1958 to assess the resource of radioactive elements.
-The Soviet government further explored for coal by drilling and trenching in 1962 and drilling in 1980 (Behre Dolbear, 2007).
-Red Hill explored Chandgana Tal coal licenses during the summer of 2007.
-Eight core holes were drilled the results of which are more fully described by Behre Dolbear (2007).
-Red Hill drilled 15 drill holes during 2011.
+The Soviet government further explored for coal by drilling and trenching in 1962 and drilling in 1980.
+Red Hill explored the Chandgana Tal coal licenses during the summer of 2007. by drilling 8 drill holes and again during 2011 by drilling 15 drill holes.
 Tethys conducted coal exploration on their licenses (now held by Cosmo) contiguous to Prophecy's license during the years 2007 through 2012.
 There is previous mining on the Chandgana Tal Property and current mining on the adjacent license owned by Berkh-Uul.